 After you have evaluated your data, you should try to save your results and findings in a central location.
 That way you can make sure that your results won’t get lost.
 On top of that, you’ll be able to keep an overview of all of your insights and will be able to directly compare data gathered during different studies.
 This way you can directly connect different results from different product phases.
 Or you can add and use the data that is a byproduct of different (marketing) activities.
 Having a comprehensive dataset as your basis, gaps in your company’s knowledge will become obvious.
 Use additional research in a strategic way to close them.

 Communicating Customer Information with Purpose

 The knowledge that isn’t relevant to the recipient is usually ignored and as a result worthless.
 Still, every stakeholder who makes decisions that will influence customers and the market has to be supplied with relevant information.
 Consequently, the goal isn’t to provide decision-makers with as many decisions as possible but to provide them with information that is as relevant as possible.

 The first step in this direction is to bring all departments up to date.
 This involves defining the relevant market segments, customers, brands and products.
 Having built a solid basis for a consistent communication strategy, you should focus on passing relevant information on to decision-makers.

 Companies shouldn’t feel like they possess an unmanageable amount of data while still not really knowing anything about their customers.
 Instead, they should start to process and manage customer insights and information regarding their users in a meaningful way.
 That way decision processes are more transparent and backed by information.
 The resources required for research are reduced.
 You will spend less time on duplicate work and have a better understanding of your customer base.
 In the long run, this will satisfy the needs of your users more efficiently.
 And your revenues will also increase.

-You want to start organizing and evaluating your data?
+You cannot wait to start organizing and evaluating your data?
 Book your personal demo with Jonas and see how to use consider.ly to tag data, uncover new insights and connect the dots.
-Start your 30 days free trial now!